furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_10.md

 Here we return to the standard problem of fitting a straight line, this time for a real physics case: velocities (the $y$ variables) and distances (the $x$ variables) for a set of galaxies.
 * A constant standard deviation of $\sigma = 200\,\mbox{km/sec}$ is given for the $y$ values and no error is given for $x$.
 * The question: What value and error should we adopt for the Hubble constant (the slope), assuming we believe that a straight line is a valid model?
 Further, we don't care about the intercept; indeed, the model is $v = H_0 x$.
+So the intercept will be a *nuisance parameter*.

 We'll compare three estimates in this notebook:
 [Finding the slope of a straight line (part II)](/notebooks/Why_Bayes_is_better/parameter_estimation_fitting_straight_line_II.ipynb)